Data and reporting

 These reports were prepared by using Microsoft Power BI to analyse and interpret the data.
 Data was provided by government agencies via GETS, or reported to us by collaborative contract panel suppliers.
 The reports provide an overview based on visual analysis and should not be interpreted as a definitive or exhaustive analysis.

-1. Data quality: The reliability of data used in the report may not have been consistently high, which may introduce bias or inaccuracies.
+- Data quality: The reliability of data used in the report depends on external input, and might not have been consistent, which may introduce bias or inaccuracies.

 The Ministry of Business, Innovation and Employment accepts no liability for the accuracy, completeness or content of material in this report.